17 Books That Take You Places

 The settings in these books will take you places, minus the expensive airfare!
 Travel to faraway locations – if only in the pages of a book.

-I love it when I feel like I’m right there with the character.
-And it’s even better if the setting is somewhere I’d love to travel to one day.
-Also, it’s fascinating to join a character as they wander around a dynamic city or picturesque countryside.
+I love it when I feel like I’m right there with the characters as they wander around a dynamic city or picturesque countryside.
+It’s even better if the setting is somewhere I’d love to travel to one day.

 This booklist of “books that take you places” will do just that.
 Travel around the world and back again with these settings and true stories!